 Deployment Sequence:

-• Compliance Requirements: Establish complete compliance documentation, including business justification and a comprehensive risk assessment for each change request.
-Document all approvals with timestamps and authorized personnel identification, maintain technical specifications detailing exact changes made to each metadata component, and store all documentation in audit-compliant systems with appropriate access controls.
+- Compliance Requirements: Establish complete compliance documentation, including business justification and a comprehensive risk assessment for each change request.
+Document all approvals with timestamps and authorised personnel identification, maintain technical specifications detailing exact changes made to each metadata component, and store all documentation in audit-compliant systems with appropriate access controls.

-• Common Failure Modes: Deploying custom fields without updating related validation rules causes data quality issues.
-Missing field-level security configuration exposes sensitive data to unauthorized users.
+- Common Failure Modes: Deploying custom fields without updating related validation rules causes data quality issues.
+Missing field-level security configuration exposes sensitive data to unauthorised users.
 Circular dependencies between custom objects prevent successful deployment.
 Field type changes that are incompatible with existing data cause deployment failures.

 Understanding these failure patterns helps deployment teams anticipate and prevent the most common issues that cause custom object deployments to fail or create security vulnerabilities.
 Proactive dependency analysis and security validation can catch these issues before they affect production systems.